MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 - Each URL must be a well-formed URL starting with either http:// or https://.

 - If you specify Final Mobile URLs, you must also specify Final Url.

-Also note that  if the *Tracking Template* or *Custom Parameter* fields are set, then at least one Final URL is required.

-> [!NOTE]
-> This URL is used only if the keyword does not specify a final URL.

 **Add:** Required
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.